 - That the owning Company is in good standing in the case of corporate entities over 1 year old.

-The list of documents to be submitted for registry is set out in the application form for registry and is as follows:
+The list of documents to be submitted for the registry is set out in the application form for the registry and is as follows:

 As well as the necessary legal documents for registry, the application for registry will need to be accompanied by the ship’s current statutory certificates including:

-Every international trading ship of more then 500 GT is required to comply with the ISM Code and the ISPS Code and to have a manager who has been issued with a Document of Compliance for ISM (DOC).
-As part of the submission of documents for registry the following require to be included;
+Every international trading ship of more than 500 GT is required to comply with the ISM Code and the ISPS Code and to have a manager who has been issued with a Document of Compliance for ISM (DOC).
+As part of the submission of documents for registry the following require to be included.

 The option exists to reserve names in advance if required.
-To do this applicants merely need to contact the registrar.
-Where documents are submitted by post they need to be notarised copies but where the registry is transacted in person at the Antigua and Barbuda registry offices in either Antigua or in Germany we will make copies of original documents.
+To do this, applicants need to contact the Registrar.
+Where documents are submitted by post they need to be notarized copies but where the registry is transacted in person at the Antigua and Barbuda registry offices in either Antigua or in Germany we will make copies of original documents.